I visited St. William’s house last year…

 As ever though, in all matters Morris, but a swift, sidelong glance at his convictions.
 Nervous cough, ‘Morris was a socialist’, leave it at that, move on into the next gorgeous room.
 Ahhh.

 Apart from being the greatest English craftsman of the last two hundred years (reintroducing, single-handedly, the miracles of medieval textile-design, dyeing, weaving, embroidery, stained-glass and so forth back into our artistic tradition) Morris also had what I’d call spiritual dignity.
 Even his enemies conceded that he was incorruptible, while his friends knew him as ‘one of nature’s true aristocrats’.
-Blustering, foolish, impulsive, short-tempered to the point of childish, but of such integrity it literally shone from him; and that led him to socialism.
+Blustering, foolish, impulsive, short-tempered to the point of childish, but of shining integrity, which led him to socialism.

-Not to the intellectual socialism of Marx, nor to the bizarre (but marvellous) mystic-Christian socialism of Wilde, nor to the cowardly reformism of Dickens and Ruskin (who always stopped short of the final truth — class) and certainly not to the horrors of Fabianism, which disgusted Morris.
+Not to the intellectual socialism of Marx, nor to the cowardly reformism of Dickens and Ruskin (who always stopped short of the final truth — class) and certainly not to the horrors of Fabianism, which disgusted Morris.

 ‘The most grinding poverty is a trifling evil compared with the inequality of classes.’